-Every 10 years, the census records everyone living in this country — everyone, regardless of age or citizenship.
+Every 10 years, the U.S. Census Bureau counts everyone who lives in this country — everyone, regardless of age or citizenship.
 It’s written in the Constitution.
-And it comes in the form of an invitation or questionnaire that most households will receive in the mail by the end of March.

-The population is counted to determine how many representatives each state will have in Congress and to decide how federal funding is distributed to states and communities — for essential services and infrastructure including hospitals, fire departments, schools, roads, highways, and natural disaster response.
-The 2020 census will be the basis for how the federal government spends tax dollars, every year for the next ten years.
-Everyone needs to be counted — or the basis for representation and spending will be incorrect for the next 10 years.
+The census count is used to determine how many representatives each state will have in Congress and to decide how federal funding is fairly distributed to states and communities — for important services and infrastructure including hospitals, fire departments, schools, roads, highways, and emergency response.
+The 2020 Census determines how the federal government spends tax dollars, every year for the next 10 years.
+If our state's count is not complete and correct, we could lose out on our fair share of political power and federal funding for the next 10 years.

-Most households will have received invitations by late March.
-You can choose to respond online, by telephone, or by mail.
-You'll count everyone who lives at your address as of April 1, 2020.
-That includes babies, relatives or friends with you temporarily (and who won't be counted elsewhere), the elderly...anyone living at your address on April 1.
+You should count everyone who usually lives at your address as of April 1, 2020.
+That includes babies, relatives or friends with you temporarily (and who won't be counted elsewhere).
+Do not count college students who usually live on campus, even if they have been sent home this semester due to COVID-19 precautions.

 The questionnaire takes about 10 minutes to complete.
 (Only 1 form needs to be completed for each household.)